TCNOco/TcNo-Acc-Switcher/README.md

 *Wastes no time closing, switching and restarting Steam and other platforms.*<br />
 **NOTE:** Not created for cheating purposes.
 All it does is change accounts.
 Use it as you see fit, accepting responsibility.

+## Help wanted!
+I created this project because I use it.
+Platforms change, and some switcher functionality breaks.
+I get literally nothing from this project, and I'm no longer able to prioritize it.
+I will put in effort when I can.
+If you know how to code, your help fixing or extending the program is always welcome!
+Please do commit, or contact me for more details.

 # How does it work?
 Simple.
 It swaps out files and registry values, pointing to your last logged in account while the program is closed.
 Think of it as freezing a platform like Steam in time, and replacing the "account block" with a previously frozen "account block", then unfreezing it.
 To Steam and your Steam account, it "looks" like you pulled your plug out and put it back in a week or so later, meanwhile you were playing on other accounts.
 Swapping the account block lets the program: Not interact with passwords, and not interact with 2-factor, so you can "Skip" both of those in the login process.